Jen Pelcyger, M.Ed.

 Executive Director of Dyslexia Solutions of Colorado, LLC

 Jen is Certified at the Associate Level through the Academy of Orton-Gillingham.
 She has been working with children with dyslexia, ADHD and dysgraphia since 2009.
 Jen enjoys building a relationship with each child and watching their self-esteem grow as they are finally taught in a way that makes sense to them.
 Jen has a background in education and taught first grade for 7 years prior to working with individuals with dyslexia.
 Her calm demeanor and patience paired with classroom management experience makes her tutoring sessions productive and fun.
-Jen enjoys working with these bright students one-on-one.
-Jen lives in Denver with her husband and 9 year old son, Sam.
-She enjoys singing in choirs, hiking and camping.
+She enjoys working with these bright students one-on-one.
+Jen lives in Denver with her husband and 12 year old son.
+She enjoys singing in choirs, reading, traveling and camping.

 Aubrey recently completed Associate level Orton-Gillingham training and is currently doing her 100 hour practicum.
 She is a licensed teacher in Colorado with 7 years of experience in Denver Public Schools teaching 3rd and 5th grade.
 She also tutored with Rocky Mountain Dyslexic Camp, where she was trained in, and fell in love with the Orton-Gillingham approach.
 That led her to focus the last three years of her teaching career on only literacy.

 Aubrey is excited to be using her training and love of working with kids to help more students find the joy of reading!
-This past year she took time away from teaching to spend time with Arlo, her two and a half year old, and work on creative endeavors, including starting a little soap company, getting her garden going, hugging trees, camping, sewing, hiking, and reading.
+This past year she took time away from teaching to spend time with Arlo, her three year old, and work on creative endeavors, including starting a little soap company, getting her garden going, hugging trees, camping, sewing, hiking, and reading.